 So until there’s a competitor which does the job better, this is the tool I use.

 If you’ve got this far, and are interested in signing up for Supermetrics, then you might be interested in this offer.
-Supermetrics have offered PPCWins.com readers 25% off their purchases until October 2018.
+Supermetrics have offered PPCWins.com readers 25% off their purchases until the end of November 2018.